bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### Shells

-OSX comes with Bash enabled by default, but Zsh is also preinstalled and you can easily enable it by typing:
+OS X comes with Bash enabled by default, but Zsh is also preinstalled and you can easily enable it by typing:

 ``` bash